 Mosquitoes are best adapted for summertime when plants are generally in full bloom.
 Their optimal temperature is 80 degrees or warmer, but they begin to slow down as the temperature drops to 60 or below.
 In most cases, it’s believed that 50 degrees or lower will kill a mosquito.

 But this is only scratching the proverbial surface.
-Male mosquitoes will only live for a few weeks at most and will usually die before cold temperatures even have a chance to arrive.
+Males will only live for a few weeks at most and will usually die before cold temperatures even have a chance to arrive.

-Females will usually live longer and many species (keep in mind, there are more than 3,500 species of mosquito across 112 genera) go into a hibernation-like state called diapause when temperatures drop.
+Females tend to live longer and many species (keep in mind, there are more than 3,500 species of mosquito across 112 genera) go into a hibernation-like state called diapause when temperatures drop.

-This means that the cold may not immediately kill a female mosquito or her eggs.
+This means that cold weather may not immediately kill a female mosquito or her eggs.

 Read Also: Can Roaches Freeze in Winter?